nwheels-io/NWheels/README.md

 1. Join our team on Slack:
    - Send an email with subject `Join NWheels team` to [team@nwheels.io](mailto:nwheels.io).
 You will receive back an email from Slack with join link and instructions.
 1. Read our [Roadmap](docs/Wiki/roadmap.md).
 Look through **Contribution Areas** section and choose areas you're interested in contributing to.
-1. Start from resolving some issues, preferably those labeled  `first-timers`.
+1. Start from resolving some issues, preferably those labeled  `beginners-friendly`.
 1. Please feel free to communicate your thoughts and reach out for help.

 # Current Status